 Exercise is powerful medicine.
-A large number of human studies have shown that continuous aerobic exercise.
-Anything above 30 minutes every day can actually have both positive physical and neurobiological benefits.
+A large number of human studies have shown continuous aerobic exercise.
+Anything above 30 minutes every day can have both positive physical and neurobiological benefits.

-Similarly, these studies show that exercise can actually positively increase self-esteem and reduce depression.
+Similarly, these studies show that exercise can positively increase self-esteem and reduce depression.